-Wokingham Library art exhibits in May and June
+Wokingham Library art exhibitions in November and December

 Display your work

 To find out about exhibiting at Woodley Library call Woodley Library on 0118 969 0304.

 To find out about exhibiting at Wokingham Library phone 0118 978 1368.

 We also display community art in our Mall Gallery.

 The Mall Gallery is open from 8.30am to 5pm on weekdays.